root-project/root/README/ReleaseNotes/v618/index.md

 ## Histogram Libraries

+### TH1
+  - Add a search range to the `TH1::FindFirstBinAbove(..)` and `TH1::FindLastBinAvove(..)` functions

+### TH2Poly
+  - Add implementation of SetBinError and fix a bug in GetBinError in case of weighted events.

+### TF1
+  - The implementation of TF1::GetX has been improved.
+In case of the presence of multiple roots, the function will return the root with the lower x value.
+In case of no-roots a NaN will be returned instead of returning a random incorrect value.

+### TKDE
+  - Add support for I/O

 ## Math Libraries
   - Add to the documentation of TLorentzVector a link to ROOT::Math::LorentzVector, which is a superior tool.